UPDATED December 2023

 Of course, this incident will also involve talking to your child.
 Some things to stress are that if you never take a photo, it means that it will never be found.
 The child needs to understand the consequences and seriousness of these activities, even though they do not involve physical sexual contact.
 Your child needs to understand that they should never feel pressured into taking or sharing any photos that they are not comfortable providing to others.

 We save this topic for last because it is most serious, and most concerning for parents of both young children and teens.
 It is always a difficult conversation when you have to talk to your child about the dangerous man who wants to lure them by showing them puppies.
-Unfortunately, the Internet gives these types of individuals one more avenue where they can lure a child into their grips.
+Unfortunately, the Internet gives these types of individuals one more avenue where they can lure a child into his or her grips.
 First, children need to be aware at a very young age that not everyone on the Internet is who or what they say they are.
-Just because a person seems nice, may be exactly the reason to avoid them.
+Even if a person seems nice, this may still be reason to avoid them.

 Cyberbullying can take many forms it can include: